willowforge/heritage-ai/README.md

 Transcribed audio is printed to the console
 AI response is played back
-waves/audio.wav: Your raw recorded voice speech/audio.wav: AI-generated response
+waves/audio.wav: Your raw recorded voice speech/audio.mp3: AI-generated response

 Notes for Developers
-  Voice playback uses NAudio for asynchronous streaming ElevenLabs configuration uses the voice model ID now instead of its name, you can find this by clicking the 'ID' button Transcription uses Google Cloud Speech V2 with the "latest_long" model OpenAI prompts are custom-engineered to preserve historical accuracy and tone
+  Voice playback uses NAudio for asynchronous streaming ElevenLabs configuration uses the voice model ID now instead of its name, you can find this by clicking the 'ID' button Transcription uses Google Cloud Speech V2 with the "latest_long" model Edit the Content section of the first message in OpenAIChat.cs to customize the character.
+  Don't forget to set your enviornment variables and ElevenLabs voice model

 Features to be implemented:
-  Simple GUI for ease of use including character personality customization and
+  Simple GUI for ease of use including character personality customization